 Another good example is of Tina Seelig of Stanford.
 She challenged her students to make as much money as possible with only $5 and 2 hours.
 They rapidly understood that their time was the most precious thing they had and not the money.
 A participating team stood in line at a high-demand restaurant on Saturday night for 2 hours and sold their spot in line multiple times.
 Knowing that each person has 24 hours a day, do some creative thinking and be willing to spend your time in special ways.

 You can always find opportunities if venture capital financing or a bank loan does not turn out.

-These are not the only outside-the-box, creative ways to finance a company.
-You maybe have others or find new ones during your career.
+These are not the only ways to finance a company.
+You may find others or even new ones during your career.
 Do not hesitate to share them!